bootphon/pygamma-agreement/docs/source/principles.rst

 It's important to note that the index of each category in the categorical dissimilarity matrix is its index in **alphabetecial order**.

-You can also provide a fonction that will be used to compute the dissimilarity matrix, for instance the Levenshtein distance :
+You can also provide a function that will be used to compute the dissimilarity matrix, for instance the Levenshtein distance :

 .. code-block:: python